 Another reason for the anti-gazumping culture in Scotland is that most selling agents in Scotland are also solicitors governed by the Law Society who take a very dim view on gazumping to the extent that it is a disciplinary offence.

-The government recently proposed a solution to gazumping in the form of ‘reservation agreements’.
-The reservation agreement will mean both buyer and seller pay a deposit when they enter into negotiations on a property.
+The government previously proposed a solution to gazumping in the form of ‘reservation agreements’ which would mean both buyer and seller pay a deposit when they enter into negotiations on a property.
 The thinking behind such an agreement is to ensure parties are committed and to reduce the time between making an offer and exchange.
 This is yet to come to fruition and gazumping is very much present in the market.

 Some agents and developers already use a similar type of agreement in the form of an ‘exclusivity agreement’ where buyers pay a deposit to secure a property and in theory lockout another party but it is difficult to enforce due to the nature of the buying process in England where things can change throughout the conveyancing process such as poor results from a survey.

-There might also be problems found in scenarios where there is a long chain of buyers and sellers involved should one party genuinely be unable to find a suitable home to purchase grinding the entire chain to a halt, there could be a deadlock for some time which simply isn’t plausible.
+Any solution such as reservation agreements might encounter problems in scenarios where there is a long chain of buyers and sellers involved should one party genuinely be unable to find a suitable home to purchase grinding the entire chain to a halt, there could be a deadlock for some time which simply isn’t plausible.

 As property finders we assist clients through the entire process of finding and buying a property, we are on hand to negotiate and secure a property working closely with all parties to ensure the risk of things such as gazumping taking place is minimal.